 Naming the executor of your estate is one of the other important considerations of a will.
 Your executor should be a trusted individual who will be responsible for carrying out the responsibilities of administering your estate.

 If you die without a will, the court will be required to name an administrator to carry out these duties.
 This is often one of your primary heirs based on intestate succession.
 Unfortunately, without a valid will in place, the court cannot consider your wishes, and your executor may not be someone you would have chosen.
 This is why it is important to speak to a skilled attorney when planning your estate.

 Estate planning lawyers help families understand the importance of planning for the future.
 They may be able to help you know the difference between wills and trusts and how they may be able to ensure your loved one’s future.
-Call the Law Office of Whitney L. Thompson to speak with an experienced attorney today.
+Contact our law firm in Houston, TX to speak with an experienced probate and estate planning attorney today.

-While there are many online options for creating a will, a legally effective will is more than filling in a simple online form.
+While there are many online options for creating a will in Houston, a legally effective will is more than filling in a simple online form.
 If your will is not drafted and executed properly, it may not be recognized by the probate court after your death or may result in disputes between family members.

 An estate planning attorney has extensive knowledge of probate law and complex financial issues.
 Your lawyer will be able to look at all aspects of your assets and finances to ensure that your estate and loved ones are protected upon your death.
 Every detail can be legally addressed so you can have peace of mind that your property will be distributed according to your wishes after you are gone.

-Call the Law Office of Whitney L. Thompson at (281) 214-0173 to speak with an experienced estate attorney today.
+Contact the Law Office of Whitney L. Thompson at (281) 214-0173 to speak with an experienced estate planning lawyer today.